-The lip lift is a surgical procedure that enhances the volume and proportions of the upper lip.
+The lip lift is a surgical procedure that can enhance the volume and proportions of the upper lip.
 It addresses the elongation of the upper lip skin, the thinning and inversion of the red portion of the lip, and the loss of dental show that some patients may develop as they age or could be born with.
-This procedure is a more natural alternative to lip enhancement with filler.
-The incision heals subtly in a natural crease under the nose.
+This procedure can be a more natural alternative to lip enhancement with filler.

 Lip Lift Before & After

 Am I a good candidate?

 Some individuals have thin, poorly defined upper lips and a long distance between the red lip border and the base of the nose.
 The length of the lip can increase with aging.
 It can also increase with the overuse of fillers in the lips.
 An aspect of these changes that can concern individuals is resultant loss of upper tooth show, which is a hallmark of a youthful peri-oral (mouth) area.
 The lip lift is a surgical procedure that can address the above concerns.

 Most candidates for lip lift surgery range in age from 30s to 70s.
 A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Reasonable expectations must be established about what lip lift surgery can and cannot accomplish as with all plastic surgery procedures.
 As with all facial plastic surgery procedures, results can vary.

 Recovery from a lip lift is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time for this procedure is approximately 5 to 7 days for most individuals.
 No dressings are required after surgery.
 Sutures (stitches) are removed approximately 5 days after surgery.